 The Single Audit Act of 1984 established requirements for audits of States, local governments, and Indian tribal governments that administer Federal financial assistance programs.
 In 1985, the Office of Management and Budget (OMB) issued OMB Circular A-128, "Audits of State and Local Governments," to provide implementing guidance.
-In 1990, OMB administratively extended the single audit process to non-profit organizations by issuing OMB Circular A-133, "Audits of Institutions of Higher Education and Other Non-Profit Organizations."
+In 1990, OMB administratively extended the single audit process to nonprofit organizations by issuing OMB Circular A-133, "Audits of Institutions of Higher Education and Other Non-Profit Organizations."
 On July 5, 1996, the President signed the Single Audit Act Amendments of 1996 (31 USC Chapter 75).
-The 1996 Amendments extended the statutory audit requirement to non-profit organizations and substantially revised various provisions of the 1984 Act.
-On June 30, 1997, OMB issued revisions to Circular A-133 (62 FR 35278) to implement the 1996 Amendments, extend OMB Circular A-133's coverage to States, local governments, and Indian tribal governments, and rescind OMB Circular A-128.
+The 1996 Amendments extended the statutory audit requirement to nonprofit organizations and substantially revised various provisions of the 1984 Act.

+On June 30, 1997, OMB issued revisions to OMB Circular A-133 (62 FR 35278) to implement the 1996 Amendments, extend the circular's coverage to States, local governments, and Indian tribal governments, and rescind OMB Circular A-128.
 The 1996 Amendments required the Director, OMB, to periodically review the audit threshold.
-On June 27, 2003, OMB amended Circular A-133 (68 FR 38401) to increase the audit threshold to an aggregate expenditure of \$500,000 in Federal funds and to make changes in the thresholds for cognizant and oversight agencies.
+On June 27, 2003, OMB amended OMB Circular A-133 (68 FR 38401) to increase the audit threshold to an aggregate expenditure of \$500,000 in Federal funds and to make changes in the thresholds for cognizant and oversight agencies.
 Those changes took effect for fiscal years ending after December 31, 2003.
-OMB further amended Circular A-133 on June 26, 2007 (72 FR 35080) to (1) update internal control terminology and related definitions in Circular A-133 and (2) simplify the auditee reporting package submission requirement.
+OMB further amended the circular on June 26, 2007 (72 FR 35080) to (1) update internal control terminology and related definitions and (2) simplify the auditee reporting package submission requirement.
+On December 26, 2013, OMB Circular A-133 was superseded by the issuance of 2 CFR part 200, subpart F. Among other things, those changes increased the audit threshold to \$750,000 for auditee fiscal years beginning on or after December 26, 2014 and made changes to the major program determination process.
+The Compliance Supplement (Supplement) is based on the requirements of the 1996 Amendments and revisions to OMB Circular A-133/2 CFR part 200, subpart F, which provide for the issuance of a compliance supplement to assist auditors in performing the required audits.